 If concrete cracks reach 3/16 inches in width or vertical displacement, Fall Creek Homes will patch or repair them one time during the warranty year.
+Fall Creek Homes will use a "concrete patch" that is not likely to match the original concrete.
 If you prefer to have the slab replaced, we will obtain a price for you and assist in scheduling the work upon receipt of your payment.
 However, we advise against this expense since the new slab will crack as well.
+Any repairs in this regard should be requested towards the end of the warranty period.
+Please refer to the section herein regarding "One-Time Repairs" for further details on one-time items.